 - See the Department of health website (http://www.health.gov.au/internet/main/publishing.nsf/Content/ohp-mers-cov-countries-lab-confirmed.htm) for list of countries currently experiencing a MERS outbreak.

-Note: Transiting through an international airport (<24 hours stay, remaining within the airport) in the Middle East or RoK is not considered to be risk factor for infection.
+Note: Transiting through an international airport (<24 hours stay, remaining within the airport) in the Middle East is not considered to be risk factor for infection.

-Respiratory samples including upper respiratory tract viral swabs, nasopharyngeal aspirates, sputum, bronchoalveolar lavage fluid, lung biopsies and post-mortem tissues are suitable for testing for MERS-CoV.
+Suitable respiratory samples for MERS coronavirus testing includes upper respiratory tract viral swabs, nasopharyngeal aspirates, sputum, bronchoalveolar lavage fluid, lung biopsies and post-mortem tissues.
 There is now increasing evidence that lower respiratory tract specimens such as bronchoalveolar lavage, sputum and tracheal aspirates contain the highest viral loads, therefore, lower respiratory tract specimens should be collected where possible.

 The WHO emphasises repeat testing (especially of lower respiratory tract specimens) in compatible cases as initial results may be negative.

 Transmission-based contact and airborne precautions must be used when taking respiratory specimens.
 These are described in NHMRC: Australian Guidelines for the Prevention and Control of Infection in Healthcare – 2010 (particularly section B2.4), and include:

 - Contact precautions, including close attention to hand hygiene